sammigachuhi/my_django/docs/09-creating-models.md

     return render(request, "australia/questionnaire_detail.html", context)
 ```

 Most of the components in this function are similar to those in the `questionnaire_index` function.
 However, inside the parentheses of the function name we can see a `pk` parameter.
-In Django, the `pk` parameter refers to, you guessed it, the primary key of every record in your database.
-This primary key is provided by Django automatically, in the order of 1, 2, 3 incrementally.
+In Django, the `pk` parameter refers to the primary key of every record in your database.
+This primary key is provided by Django automatically, and is an auto-incrementing integer that progressively increases in the order of 1, 2, 3 and so on.
 You can access any record in your Django database by using this `pk` notation.

 Since the primary key (`pk`) we are using is the default provided by Django, we pass it to the `questionnaire` variable as `pk=pk` inside `Questionnaire.objects.get()`.